 Stories as food.
 I learn about the world two ways: my own direct experience of it and stories about it.
 I rely on stories to expand and deepen my understanding of the world.
 All of human culture and learning comes to me via stories.
 So without stories my learning would be severely limited.
 I'd be starting the human adventure all over again rather than taking my place in it.
 Stories are like food.
 There is a vast array of stories to choose from.
 It's critical I choose the right stories, stories that will nourish me, keep me healthy, and support my spiritual quest.

 The place of stories in making progress.
+I can't make progress with love by reading stories.
+Only my actions can do that, how I live my life.
+But the right stories can show me new possibilities and help me find my way to the spiritual quest.
 Stories can be an invaluable help or an impassable barrier when it comes to making progress with love.
-I can't improve my situation in life by reading or hearing stories.
-Only my actions can do that, how I live my life.
-But the right stories can help me discover a way to change myself inside so that my life becomes different inside, and ultimately outside.
+The value of a story for making progress is in the dynamic tension between the ring of truth and human triumph.
+Stories with no human struggle, no triumph or transformation are just empty calories, junk food for the soul.
+Stories that glorify drug use, failure, misery and despair are pure poison.
 Much, maybe most of human misery is self inflicted in the form of negative emotions: awful sensations that result from obsessive thinking patterns rather than real physical or psychological harm being done to me.
 I can't overcome negative emotions directly, but I can work on calming negative thinking patterns via meditation.
 Meditation undermines obsession.
 I learned that the hard way during the first summer of the pandemic.
 Fighting my way out of being sad and lonely was a meditative exercise that was tooth-grindingly difficult and extraordinarily effective.
 I had to change the story I was telling myself, and I found I could.
 That exercise opened the door to being happy being alone, a great treasure.

 The truth about me.
 As I write these stories, digging into my past to get the full value of it, I discover over and over how everything in my life has been part of my spiritual quest, though I usually didn't know about it at the time.
 That's especially true of my big mistakes, like drinking.
 My progress has increased dramatically since I began surrendering to Leela in 2006.
 These stories all eventually tell the truth about me because Leela is in charge of the storytelling.
 However, as I struggle to write these stories I write plenty of things that aren't true.
 Leela helps me do that.
 She helps me get the lies I'm telling myself out in the open so I can see them for what they are and let go of them.
 Wrestling with the lies I tell myself is a crucial task in making progress with love.